Back to Blog

 Types of Digital Process Automation

-Digital process automation is exactly what it sounds like: automation software that carries out entire digital workflows through the use of custom programmed bots, or digital workers.
-When a digital process is thoroughly mapped out, a digital worker is able to complete it from start to finish, in record time, with no errors, and no fatigue.
+Digital process automation is exactly what it sounds like: automation software that carries out entire digital workflows through the use of custom programmed bots, or bots.
+When a digital process is thoroughly mapped out, a bot is able to complete it from start to finish, in record time, with no errors, and no fatigue.

 We call this robotic process automation, or RPA, and it's how companies are keeping up with back-office work at a time when skilled labor is running at a simultaneous premium and scarcity.